mircealungu/mircea/drafts/programming is not going anywhere.md

 wish(i) => P{i}...P{j}

-This is not surprising, since it is inherent in the architecture of the LLM - every word generated impacts the next words that follow it.
+This is not surprising, since it is inherent in the
+- architecture of the LLM - every word generated impacts the next words that follow it.

-Also, given the ambiguity of natural language, it follows that the LLM can not know what the user means, so it must be able to generate code for multiple languages.
+- ambiguity of natural language: it follows that the LLM can not know what the user means, so it must be able to generate code for multiple languages.

 ### C2.
 Different versions of an LLM will generate different programs for the same wish